-This is the most budget friendly option, using a laminate worktop can make a big difference to your overall kitchen budget.
+Laminate is the most budget friendly option.
+Using a laminate worktop can make a big difference to your overall kitchen budget.

-Curves, bespoke shapes and upstands are all possible with laminate, and there’s a great colour range too, meaning you don’t have to compromise on style or colour.
-Laminate kitchen worktops are durable and low maintenance, our only tips would be not to chop food directly on it or place very hot items straight onto it.
+Curves, bespoke shapes and upstands are all possible with laminate, and there’s a great colour range too.
+This means that you don’t have to compromise on style or colour.
+Laminate kitchen worktops are durable and low maintenance.
+Our only tips would be not to chop food directly on it or place very hot items straight onto it.

 Wood worktops cost significantly more than laminate worktops.
 If you like the warmth and style that wood worktops bring to a kitchen but want to bring the budget down, laminate is a really good option.